copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - Drum of earthquake 25 => 100
   - Magic whistle 10 => 100
   - Magic flute 36 => 144
+- New terrain type "magic platform".
+This will currently only appear in special levels.
+It is effectively a hovering walkable space over open air.
+It cannot be dug down on or engraved on.

 ### Interface changes